gonzex/test_abidocs/doc/input_variables/geo.md

 The initial rotation and translation of the object, as well as the increment of rotation or translation from one object to the next are specified by the variables [[objaro]] and [[objatr]], for object a,
-Note that the geometry builder will generate the full set of atoms from the primitive set of atoms using the following order : it will process each atom in the primitive list one by one, determine whether it belongs to either object a or object b, and then repeat it taking into account the proper
+Note that the atom manipulator will generate the full set of atoms from the primitive set of atoms using the following order : it will process each atom in the primitive list one by one, determine whether it belongs to either object a or object b, and then repeat it taking into account the proper